1923 Dominion of Canada Football Championship

 The 1923 Dominion of Canada Football Championship was the eighth staging of Canada Soccer's domestic football club competition.
-Nanaimo City FC won the Connaught Cup after they beat Montréal CPR after three matches at Carruthers Park in Winnipeg from 4-8 August 1923.
+Nanaimo City FC won the Connaught Cup after they beat Montréal CPR after three matches at Carruthers Park in Winnipeg between August 4 and 8, 1923.

 After winning the British Columbia section, Nanaimo City FC beat Coleman and Fort Rouge Rangers on the road to the Canadian Final.